Cimera42/esp-discord-client/README.md

 |API Requests|To-do|
 |Get Gateway URL from API|To-do|

+See the [`mute_led`](https://github.com/Cimera42/esp-discord-client/tree/mute_led) branch for an example application which turns on an LED when the specified user is muted in a voice channel.

 ## Installation

 1. Install ESP board for Arduino as outlined on the [official documentation](https://arduino-esp8266.readthedocs.io/en/latest/installing.html)